-- Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school - Supporting and advising nursery staff as and when required. - Working with parents/carers, staff and other professionals in drawing up Individual Learning Plans - Completing VSEND, EHCP applications, professional referrals.
-Inclusion funding application including EHA's and being lead professional on TAC if necessary. - Maintaining contact with parents/carers and support services. - Co-ordinating and attending termly review meetings with staff, parents/carers and other professionals. - Maintaining record keeping and improving documentation and support materials for use by the staff team. - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements
+- Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school - Supporting and advising nursery staff as and when required. - Working with parents/carers, staff and other professionals in drawing up Individual Learning Plans - Completing VSEND, EHCP applications, professional referrals. - Maintaining contact with parents/carers and support services. - Co-ordinating and attending termly review meetings with staff, parents/carers and other professionals. - Maintaining record keeping and improving documentation and support materials for use by the staff team. - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements